Skip to main content

 Migrating Between State Backends

 It is possible to start with one backend and then later migrate to another.
-This is common if you have began your project with Pulumi using a self-managed backend but later decided to adopt the Pulumi Cloud for easier use within your team.
+This is common if you have began your project with Pulumi using a DIY backend but later decided to adopt Pulumi Cloud for easier use within your team.
 This section describes how to perform this operation, however, if you would like our assistance with a migration, please get in touch.

 The state for a stack includes information about its backend as well as other unique information such as its encryption provider.
 As such, moving a stack between backends isn’t as simple as merely copying its state file.
 The pulumi stack rename command can be used for simple renames within the same backend; however, Pulumi also supports migrating stacks between backends using the pulumi stack export and pulumi stack import commands, which understand how to perform the necessary translations.